 Station F – Modeling an Atom / Do one of the following:

 - Rutherford Boards

 Station G – Nuclear technology works / Do one of the following: (Cadets/Seniors/Ambassadors Only)

-Since it is difficult to organize a plant tour on your own, scout troops are encouraged to coordinate tours with nuclear professionals through one of ANS’s local sections.
+Since it is difficult to organize a plant tour on your own, scout troops are encouraged to coordinate tours with nuclear professionals through one of ANS’s Local or Student Sections.
 To locate and contact a section in your area, please visit the ANS website.
 If you are working with a facility for a tour, they may have restrictions on when the girls can tour.
 This session can be moved to accommodate the facility.
 If a tour is not possible, Cadettes/Seniors/Ambassadors can complete option #4.